DomasB/notes/🤖 AI/Grossary/Model-Independent Transformations.md

 **Why are model-independent transformations important?**
 --------------------------------------------------------

-By refactoring your feature engineering steps into model-independent and [model-dependent transformations](https://www.hopsworks.ai/dictionary/model-dependent-transformations), you can write [feature pipelines](https://www.hopsworks.ai/dictionary/feature-pipeline) that produce features that can be reused across many models.
+By refactoring your feature engineering steps into model-independent and [model-dependent transformations](https://www.hopsworks.ai/dictionary/model-dependent-transformations), you can write [[Feature Pipeline|feature pipelines]] that produce features that can be reused across many models.
 This enables the [feature store](https://www.hopsworks.ai/dictionary/feature-store) to become a centralized data warehouse of reusable features that can be used across different models and projects.
-Every time a [feature](https://www.hopsworks.ai/dictionary/feature) is reused, it reduces the number of [data pipelines](https://www.hopsworks.ai/dictionary/data-pipelines) that an organization has to develop and operate, saving time and costs.
+Every time a [[Feature|feature]] is reused, it reduces the number of [data pipelines](https://www.hopsworks.ai/dictionary/data-pipelines) that an organization has to develop and operate, saving time and costs.
 The more [features are reused](https://www.hopsworks.ai/dictionary/feature-reuse), the higher quality the features will become, as reuse promotes consistency, team collaboration, and the testing of features.

 **What are examples of model-independent transformations?**
 -----------------------------------------------------------